logto-io/docs/docs/integrate-logto/interact-with-management-api/README.md

 If you're not familiar with M2M (Machine-to-Machine) authentication flow, we recommend reading [Understanding authentication flow](/integrate-logto/integrate-logto-into-your-application/understand-authentication-flow/#machine-to-machine-authentication-flow) first to understand the basic concepts.
 :::

-Go to <CloudLink to="/applications">Console > Applications</CloudLink>, select the M2M app type and start the creation process.
+Go to <CloudLink to="/applications">Console > Applications</CloudLink>, select the "Machine-to-machine" application type and start the creation process.

 <M2mRoleAssignment />